Cup-cake-lover/cup-cake-lover/README.md

 # 💫 About Me:
-I am graduate student in Physics.
+I am a Physics student.
 Currently pursuing a master's degree, from University of Cologne, Germany.